10 Real Haunted Houses From All Over the United States

 The White House: Washington, D.C.

-The White House may be home to presidents, but it is also rumored to house many illustrious ghosts within its storied walls.
-President Ronald Reagan reportedly entertained dinner party guests with stories of his dog barking at invisible specters and his daughter, Maureen, waking to a transparent figure looking out the window of the Lincoln bedroom.
-It may have been President Lincoln himself, returning to his former home in the hopes of reuniting with his wife or son, Willie.
+The White House may be home to the president, but it is also rumored to house many illustrious ghosts within its storied walls.
+President Ronald Reagan reportedly entertained dinner party guests with stories of his dog barking at invisible specters and his daughter, Maureen, waking to a transparent figure looking out the window of the Lincoln Bedroom.
+It may have been President Lincoln himself, returning to his former home in the hopes of reuniting with his wife or son.
 British Prime Minister Winston Churchill reportedly encountered Lincoln’s ghost too, while he was stepping out of the bathtub.

-Abraham Lincoln and his wife, Mary Todd, held séances in the White House, according to Mental Floss, in hopes of contacting their son, Willie, who died of typhoid, presumably from contaminated water pumped into the White House.
-They never contacted their son, but they did claim to get in touch with President Andrew Jackson, loitering in his former bedroom.
+Lincoln and his wife, Mary Todd, held seances in the White House, according to Mental Floss, in hopes of contacting their son, Willie, who died of typhoid, presumably from contaminated water pumped into the White House.
+They never contacted their son, but they did claim to get in touch with President Andrew Jackson, who was loitering in his former bedroom.

-According to the White House History site, President Harrison, the first president to die in the White House, continues his stay there.
-It’s not just former presidents who haunt the halls of the highest office in the land— Dolley Madison, wife of James Madison, is said to visit the gardens she helped plant, and Abigail Adams, wife of John Adams, is known to do her laundry in the East Room.
+According to the The White House Historical Association, President William Henry Harrison, the first president to die in the White House, continues his stay there.
+It’s not just former presidents who haunt the halls of the highest office in the U.S. — Dolley Madison, wife of President James Madison, is said to visit the gardens she helped plant, and Abigail Adams, wife of President John Adams, is known to do her laundry in the East Room.